 Shwachman Diamond Project Ltd. was established in 2005 as a 501(c)3 charitable organization with a mission of fund raising to support research into treatments and a potential cure for Shwachman Diamond Syndrome and other bone marrow failure syndromes.
 In keeping with this mission, the organization works to encourage cord blood collection and funds research projects related to this area.
-Since its inception, SDP has funded many research projects, including the development of The Shwachman-Diamond Syndrome Registry at the Fred Hutchinson Cancer Research Center in Seattle, Washington.
+Since its inception, SDP has funded many research projects, including the development of The Shwachman-Diamond Syndrome Registry at the Dana Farber Boston Children’s Center in Boston, Massachusetts.

 For interest in obtaining funding for research, please review our simplified Grant Request.

 The Shwachman-Diamond Syndrome Registry (SDSR) was established to collect medical information and clinical samples from SDS patients and their families to understand the medical complications associated with SDS and to develop better treatments.
 The SDSR is a collaborative effort currently involving the Dana Farber Boston Children’s Center in Boston, Massachusetts, and Cincinnati Children’s Hospital in Cincinnati, Ohio.
 The SDSR provides an educational resource for patients, families, and healthcare providers.